Simply click the notification icon in the taskbar tray area to adjust

 much more comfortable and faster than manually messing around with monitor buttons,

-works with external monitors (DDC-protocol) and LCD-Display of laptops.
+works with external monitors (DDC-protocol) and laptop-LCD-Display.

 The notification icons inform you about the monitor values,

 you simply look at the icons to check if the wanted values are already set.

 Changing values can be done by sliders or buttons, but you can also use command lines,

 assign hot keys, create context menu popup entries, use batch files

 or append arguments in icon properties shortcut target.

 You can use multiple arguments, for instance b 20 c 30

 sets first monitor brightness 20, contrast 30.